Theme

 GitHub-hosted research framework

-The public reference point is a GitHub repository with project framing, code, and materials from HKUDS.
+Public materials are available through a GitHub repository with project framing, code, and materials under the HKUDS GitHub organization.

 Why it matters